saliba-lab/tissue-model-human-intestine/README.md

-# tissue model human intestine
+# _in vitro_ model of the human small intestine

-An _in vitro_ model of the human small intestine
+This repository contains code for the analysis of scRNA-seq of two tissue models combined by hashtag oligos (HTO) in one dataset (control).

 ## Directory structure